-We use derivative instruments, specifically Eurodollar and Treasury Note ("T-Note") futures contracts and TBA short positions to hedge a portion of the interest rate risk on repurchase agreements in a rising rate environment.
+We use derivative instruments, specifically Eurodollar and Treasury Note ("T-Note") futures contracts and TBA short hedgensitions to the interest rate risk on repurchase agreements in a rising rate environment.

 We have not designated our derivative financial instruments as hedge accounting relationships, but rather hold them for economic hedging purposes.
 Changes in fair value of these instruments are presented in a separate line item in our consolidated statements of operations and not included in interest expense.
-As such, for financial reporting purposes, interest expense and cost of funds are not impacted by the fluctuation in value of the derivative instruments.
+As such, for financial reporting purposes, interest expense and cost thinds are not impacted by the fluctuation in value of the derivative instruments.

-For the purpose of computing economic net interest income and ratios relating to cost of funds measures, GAAP interest expense, as reflected in our consolidated statements of operations, is adjusted to reflect the realized and unrealized gains or losses on certain derivative instruments the Company uses that pertain to each period presented.
-We believe that adjusting our GAAP interest expense for the periods presented by the gains or losses on these derivative instruments may not accurately reflect our economic interest expense for these periods.
-The reason is that these derivative instruments may cover periods that extend into the future, not just the current period.
-Any realized or unrealized gains or losses on the derivative instruments reflect the change in market value of the instrument caused by changes in underlying interest rates applicable to the term covered by the instrument, which changes are reflective of the future periods covered by the derivative instrument, not just the current period.
+For the purpose of computing economic net interest income and ratios relating to cost of funds measures, GAAP interest expense, as reflected in our consolidated statements of operations, is adjusted to reflect the realized and unrealized gains or losses extrain derivative instruments the Company uses that pertain to each period presented.
+We believe that adjusting our GAAP expresse for the periods presented by the gains or losses on these derivative instruments may not accurately reflect our economic interest expense for these periods.
+The reason is that these derivative instruments may cover periods that extend into the future, the current period.
+Any realized or unrealized gains or losses on the derivative instruments reflect the change in market value the instrument caused by changes in underlying interest rates applicable to the term covered by the instrument, which changes are reflective of the future periods covered by the derivative instrument, not just the current period.

-For each period presented, we have combined the effects of the derivative financial instruments in place for the respective period with the actual interest expense incurred on borrowings to reflect total economic interest expense for the applicable period.
-Interest expense, including the effect of derivative instruments for the period, is referred to as economic interest expense.
-Net interest income, when calculated to include the effect of derivative instruments for the period, is referred to as economic net interest income.
+For each period presented, we have combined the effects of the derivative financial instruments in place for the respective with the include interest expense incurred on borrowings to reflect total economic interest expense for the applicable period.
+Expense, including the effect of derivative instruments for the period, is referred to as economic interest expense.
+Net interest inhomealculated to include the effect of derivative instruments for the period, is referred to as economic net interest income.
 This presentation includes gains or losses on all contracts in effect during the reporting period, covering the current period as well as periods in the future.

 We believe that economic interest expense and economic net interest income provide meaningful information to consider, in addition to the respective amounts prepared in accordance with GAAP.
-The non-GAAP measures help management to evaluate its financial position and performance without the effects of certain transactions and GAAP adjustments that are not necessarily indicative of our current investment portfolio or operations.
+The non-GAAP measures help management to evaluate its financial position and performance without the effects of certain transactions and GAAP adjustments that are not necessarily informative entirement portfolio or operations.
 The unrealized gains or losses on derivative instruments presented in our consolidated statements of operations are not necessarily representative of the total interest expense that we will ultimately realize.
-This is because as interest rates move up or down in the future, the gains or losses we ultimately realize, and which will affect our total interest expense in future periods, may differ from the unrealized gains or losses recognized as of the reporting date.
+This is because as interest rates move up or down in the future, the gains or losses we ultimately realize, and which will affect our interest expense in future periods, may differ from the unrealized gains or losses recognized as of the reporting date.

 Our presentation of the economic value of our hedging strategy has important limitations.
-First, other market participants may calculate economic interest expense and economic net interest income differently than the way we calculate them.
-Second, while we believe that the calculation of the economic value of our hedging strategy described above helps to present our financial position and performance, it may be of limited usefulness as an analytical tool.
-Therefore, the economic value of our investment strategy should not be viewed in isolation and is not a substitute for interest expense and net interest income computed in accordance with GAAP.
+First, other market participants calculate economic interest expense and economic net interest income differently than the way we calculate them.
+Second, while begieve that the calculation of the economic value of our hedging strategy described above helps to present our financial position preformance, it may be of limited usefulness as an analytical tool.
+Therefore, the economic value of our investment strategy becomes in isolation and is not a substitute for interest expense and net interest income computed in accordance with GAAP.